-Your class can take part in a virtual visit to the Roslin Institute, meet one of our scientists and find out about science in the real world!
+Your class can take part in a virtual visit to the Roslin Institute, meet one of our scientists, ask them your questions, see them do a live demo and find out about science in the real world!

 We are proud to be a Scotland's Regional Champion and have a selection of hands-on investigations that can be used at home or in the classroom to help support your young science explorers to ask and answer their own scientific questions.

 These step-by-step, fun, curriculum-linked investigations develop your young explorer's understanding of how science works and prepares them to create their own investigations.